-- (i) Prepared the Compliance Quarterly Report for tabling to the Board, covering matters relating to compliance assessments, compliance training, non-compliances, regulatory issues and fraud cases noted, and other compliance activities carried out by Compliance Department during the quarter. - (ii) Prepared the Compliance Plan for approval of the Board. - (iii) Issued five Compliance Assessment Reports to management, covering the status of the Company's compliance with BNM's Guidelines to Control Operating Costs of General Insurance Business [BNM/RH/GL 003-7]; BNM's Guidelines on Claims Settlement Practices (Consolidated) [BNM/RH/GL/003-9]; the Company's Sponsorships and Donations Policy; and BNM's policy document on Fair Treatment of Financial Consumers [BNM/RH/PD 028-103]. - (iv) Issued three Compliance Risk Assessment Reports to management, covering compliance risks pertaining to BNM's Guidelines on Claims Settlement Practices (Consolidated) [BNM/RH/GL/003-9]; the Company's Sponsorships and Donations Policy; and BNM's policy document on Fair Treatment of Financial Consumers [BNM/RH/PD 028-103]. - (v) Obtained quarterly self-assessment declaration from Heads of Department as part of effort to instil greater staff awareness on, and compliance with anti-money laundering and personal data protection regulations. - (vi) Summarised policy documents and exposure drafts issued by BNM and circulars issued by PIAM for information of the Board, and performing gap analysis, where necessary, to assess extent of the Company's compliance and the actions and timeline required to close the gaps.
+- (i) Prepared the Compliance Quarterly Report for tabling to the Board, covering matters relating to compliance assessments, compliance training, non-compliances, regulatory issues and fraud cases noted, and other compliance activities carried out by Compliance Department during the quarter. - (ii) Prepared the Compliance Plan for approval of the Board. - (iii) Issued six Compliance Assessment Reports to management, which covered the status of the Company's compliance with BNM's policy document on Management of Customer Information and Permitted Disclosures; BNM's Guidelines to Control Operating Costs of General Insurance Business; the Company's Sponsorships and Donations Policy; and BNM's policy document on Phased Liberalisation of Motor and Fire Tariffs; as well as claims reserving practices of the Company's Bodily Injury Claims Department and Own Damage Claims Department.